 - Sword - One of your primary DPS weapons.
 You've got a blink and Blind, as well as mini Wall of Reflect (no actual reflection, though), and once you learn to time these abilities, silver mobs will be a complete joke.

 - Focus - Primary supplement to Sword.
 Gives Regen, blinds, and removes conditions from you and your group.
 Has a block that is more overpowered than an electronic penis in Elton John's ♥♥♥♥♥♥♥, but still requires good timing and some thought to make it work.

-- Hammer - Useful in CoE and Fractals where you need group Protection or really need to prevent mobs from getting to you.
+- Hammer - Useful in Fractals where you need group Protection or really need to prevent mobs from getting to you.
 You won't have Two-Handed Mastery in this build, so use your CC wisely and effectively and don't be a YOLO hero ass bitch with Mighty Blow.
 Use it for Combos and as a gap closer.